 Artist Tunde Toth has been working with the group – including clients and staff – since 2015; on a number of art projects that were pedagogic in nature.
 This phase of the project is a departure from the educational framework; an attempt to establish a more equal partnership, a collaboration, an inclusive and empowering process for all involved.

 Deenview Project was part of Tunde`s research and studies for her MA course in Limerick School of Art and Design (MA SPACE – Master of Arts and Design in Social Practice and the Creative Environment, completed in 2018).
-Tunde’s socially engaged arts practice and Deenview Project itself are going to be an important resource and material for her Advanced Masters Course in Artistic Research in Socio – Political Contexts – starting in 2019 in Antwerpen, Belgium.
+Tunde’s socially engaged arts practice and Deenview Project itself are an important resource and material for her Advanced Masters Course in Artistic Research in Social – Political Contexts – (2019-2020) at Sint Lucas Schools of Arts, KdG, in Antwerpen, Belgium.

 To learn more about the project please visit the ABOUT or the ABOUT easy read pages.